What is Ohio-birds?

 - Advertising is prohibited.
 No one should take advantage of our service to the birding community.
 Topics about non-profits, volunteer work, or birding clubs are fine.

 - Most messages about birds distant from Ohio, or about birds in general, as opposed to Ohio birds, do not belong here.
-General bird or birding questions are more appropriate at BirdChat.
-Or if you have a question about birding in Florida, why ask Ohio birders?
-Birding on the Net has links to lists like this one across the country, and even around the world.
+If you have a question about birding in Florida, why ask Ohio birders?
+The Birding News section of the American Birding Association web site has links to lists like this one across the country, and even around the world.
 Join the appropriate list long enough to ask your question and get answers, and then sign off that list if you like.

 - Behave like a responsible adult and you may persuade others to do the same.
 Posts that offer intelligent, reasoned debate in a civil tone or argue a different point of view, but are respectful of the poster and the list as a whole, are welcomed.
 Posts that ridicule, attack, or insult another poster or their ideas are unacceptable.
 Subscribers' expertise (both in Ohio-birds topics and in the use of the Internet) varies widely.
 Show tolerance of posts by new subscribers and posts that are occasionally off- topic, poorly written, or not up to your personal standards.
 Be slow to take offense to a post.
 You may have misjudged the poster's meaning.
 Tone of voice, facial expressions, and body language—especially to convey humor—are absent via this medium!
 If you do take offense, allow yourself a cool-down period before you click on the Send button.
 Even then, consider sending your message privately rather than to the list.
 Retain a sense of proportion.